MightyPork/profin/README.md

 ProFin works with two types of objects: the profiler, and incomes.
 Expense is a negative income and is internally represented the same way.

+Generally all methods return the object itself for easy chaining, with the exception of Projector methods like `monthly`, `single` etc, which are shortcuts for creating income instances.

 ### Projector API

 - `pf.date(year, month, day)` - set time cursor.
 This is used for subsequently created incomes as a starting date, or